Corporate Governance

 Functions

-Deliberates on the adequacy and effectiveness of the of quality management system
+Deliberates on the adequacy and effectiveness of the quality management system

 Environment Management Committee